 Problems- Take breaks when necessary especially in the cold weather to use the bathroom, get a hot chocolate, or play in the snow.
 You can’t fix every problem, but sometimes a break helps.

-Props- Cone, brush gates, and stuffed animals are used for setting a slalom course.
-Use any of the tools mentioned above to help kids stay in control on steeper terrain or to help them walk or get up, but have them do most of the work if there is time.
+Props- Cone, brush gates, turn disks, and stuffed animals are used for setting a slalom course.
+Use t-bars to help kids stay in control on steeper terrain or to help them walk or get up, but have them do most of the work if there is time.
 A Ski Ring will help kids keep their hands in the proper position.

 Games- Walking and gliding on the flat with one ski, switch feet, and turn around poles.
 Walk with both skis.
 Statically, pretend to jump on a trampoline or diving board to develop a good stance.
 Side step, step in a circle, herringbone, exercises for all four movements (fore/aft, side to side, up/down and rotary).
 Create progressions: lean way back, then way forward, then just a little fore/aft, shuffle feet back and forth a small distance then large, slow then fast, big climbing steps, then run in place, step into a wedge, hop into a wedge, make them different sizes, go down and up, then do it so much you leap off the ground, hop fast small bounces, lift one ski and turn it, step around in a circle.

 Straight run- Do the trampoline bounce in a straight run or bounce like a bunny.
 Draw a line in the snow to jump over.
-Be a giant then midget.
 Put hands on knees or hips.
 Make grape juice with their shins by crushing an imaginary grape in front of their shins.